Deputy faces gunfire in Parkdale; nine-hour standoff ends peacefully

-A nine-hour standoff with a woman in Parkdale ended peacefully around 2 a.m. this morning, said a Hood River County Sheriff's Office press release.
+A nine-hour standoff with a woman in Parkdale ended peacefully around 2 a.m. on Dec.
+12, said a Hood River County Sheriff’s Office press release.

 On Dec.
-11, at about 4:30 p.m., the sheriff’s office received a call from a female who was distraught.
+11, at about 4:30 p.m., the sheriff’s office received a call from a female — later identified as 51-year-old Lisa Vieira — who was distraught, said the press release.

-A short time later, the female’s employer called to report that she had not been to work for the last several days and that they were concerned about her wellbeing.
+A short time later, Vieira’s employer called to report that she had not been to work for the last several days and that they were concerned about her wellbeing.

-At about 4:54 p.m., a deputy arrived at the female’s residence, located in the 5000 block of Booth Hill Road in Parkdale, to check on her welfare.

-According to officials, the female, identified as Lisa Vieira, 51, immediately confronted the deputy with a firearm and ultimately fired several shots in his direction.
+At about 4:54 p.m., Deputy Justin Thomas, a two-year veteran with the sheriff’s office, arrived at the female’s residence, located in the 5000 block of Booth Hill Road in Parkdale, to check on Vieira’s welfare.
+According to the sheriff’s office, Vieira immediately confronted the deputy with a firearm and ultimately fired several shots in his direction.
+Thomas was reportedly calling for backup before the shots were fired.

-The deputy was able to safely retreat from the immediate area, while Vieira barricaded herself in her residence.
+The deputy was able to safely retreat from the immediate area, while Vieira barricaded herself in her residence, officials said.

-Tactical team members from the Hood River County Sheriff’s Office, The Dalles Police Department, Sherman County Sheriff’s Office and Oregon State Police responded then responded.
+Tactical team members from the Hood River County Sheriff’s Office, The Dalles Police Department, Sherman County Sheriff’s Office and Oregon State Police responded.

 At around 2 a.m.
 Wednesday morning, Vieira surrendered peacefully to an Oregon State Police SWAT Team, ending the nine-hour standoff.